RayRayner/gam250/README.md

-# gam250
+## gam250

-Trial Files for Gam250.
+Files for Gam250.
 Making PCG map, both as a tool and as a functionality

-## TO DO
+# Key Notes

- - profiling
+ - Keep map size to 512 if using pictures
- - timely submission
+ - Make sure picture is sized to 512x512
- -
+ - Make sure picture is Readable/Writable